Posted by Mike Kelly, CPA

 |Profit Sharing:||35,000 (25% of 140,000)|

 The wage increase would be subject to additional payroll taxes of 15.3%; however, the 2015 social security wage base is $118,500.
 Any wages paid in excess of this amount are only subject to the Medicare portion of the payroll tax (2.9%).
 Also, a higher wage base would mean higher social security benefits at retirement.
 Also, in the case of S-corporation shareholder employees, it would help to minimize the chances of an IRS inquiry into the reasonableness of an employee’s wages, as this is an area of IRS scrutiny.
-Last, but not least, the profit sharing contribution is NOT subject to payroll taxes.
+Last, but not least, the profit-sharing contribution is NOT subject to payroll taxes.
 Therefore, in the above scenario, the sole shareholder could effectively shield $35,000 of retirement income from payroll taxes.
 The entire $53,000 would give the shareholder a current income tax deduction.

-If company grows and make more profits, the shareholder should consider maximizing the employer contribution while eliminating the 401K elective deferral.
+If the company grows and makes more profits, the shareholder should consider maximizing the employer’s contribution while eliminating the 401K elective deferral.
 As mentioned above, unlike employer contributions, 401(k) elective deferrals are subject to payroll taxes.
 To fully benefit from this tax favorable treatment, the shareholder would have to pay himself $208,000 in W-2 wages for the company to be able to deduct the full $53,000 (25% of $212,000) employer contribution.
 This would effectively eliminate the company’s portion of payroll taxes $4,054 (7.65% of $53,000) associated with the contribution.

 Partners inside a partnership do not receive wages so their contribution and deduction ceilings are based on the partner’s self-employment earnings from the partnership.